15 Surprising Facts About Scarface

 3. OLIVER STONE WASN'T INTERESTED IN WRITING THE SCRIPT, UNTIL LUMET GOT INVOLVED.

-Producer Bregman offered relative newcomer Oliver Stone a chance to overhaul the screenplay, but Stone—who was still reeling from the box office disappointment of his film, The Hand—wasn't interested.
+Producer Bregman—who passed away on June 16, 2018—offered relative newcomer Oliver Stone a chance to overhaul the screenplay.
+But Stone, who was still reeling from the box office disappointment of his film, The Hand, wasn't interested.
 "I didn’t like the original movie that much," Stone told Creative Screenwriting.
 "It didn’t really hit me at all and I had no desire to make another Italian gangster picture because so many had been done so well, there would be no point to it.
 The origin of it, according to Marty Bregman, [was that] Al had seen the '30s version on television, he loved it and expressed to Marty as his long time mentor/partner that he’d like to do a role like that.
 So Marty presented it to me and I had no interest in doing a period piece."

 But when Bregman contacted Stone again about the project later, his opinion changed.
 "Sidney Lumet had stepped into the deal," Stone said.
 "Sidney had a great idea to take the 1930s American prohibition gangster movie and make it into a modern immigrant gangster movie dealing with the same problems that we had then, that we’re prohibiting drugs instead of alcohol.
 There’s a prohibition against drugs that’s created the same criminal class as (prohibition of alcohol) created the Mafia.
 It was a remarkable idea."